Wildst/dnd/dm/Awesomeness in Waterdeep/README.md

 ### Session 47 - 06/05/2024
 Some exploring, some spider killing, opening a secret passage which is impossible to enter.\
 A drow settlement proposes a temporary, mutually beneficially, alliance.
-A raft will be offered for a head of either a kua toa, or the water monster.
+A raft will be offered for a head of either a kua toa, or the water monster.\
+They go up.

 ## Party fund
 | | |